 An 18-year-old high school student in Baytown, Texas, faces murder charges after allegedly stabbing a classmate to death with scissors during a fight that began over a missing vape pen worth $21.

-Aundre Matthews appeared in court Friday, December 19, 2025, where Judge Emily Munoz Detoto set his bond at $3 million for the death of Andrew Meismer, 16, at Ross S. Sterling High School.
-Matthews was arrested Wednesday afternoon following the incident and initially booked into the Baytown Municipal Jail before being transferred to the Harris County Jail.
+Aundre Matthews appeared in court on Friday, December 19, 2025, where Judge Emily Munoz Detoto set his bond at $3 million for the death of Andrew Meismer, 16, at Ross S. Sterling High School.
+Matthews was arrested on Wednesday afternoon following the incident and initially booked into the Baytown Municipal Jail before being transferred to the Harris County Jail.

 During the bathroom confrontation, Matthews searched Meismer’s pockets for the vape pen.
 While he did not find it, he discovered a pair of scissors in Meismer’s pocket and placed them in his own waistband.
 The two students then entered the science lab classroom, where the altercation escalated.